 The book you want should appear at the top or near the top of your search results.
 Without an author's name, you may have to be more specific, search for more words or phrases from the title:

-- "emergence of the middle class social experience in the american city"
+- "emergence of the middle class social experience"

 - "middle class" "american city"

-If you have any questions or run into any problems, my contact info is on the right.
+If you have any questions or run into any problems, click Email Me.

-The basic search option from the Libraries homepage searches authors, titles, subjects, and abstracts and fulltext, if available, across most of the Libraries resources: books, scholarly articles, news items, videos etc.
+The basic search option from the Libraries homepage searches authors, titles, subjects, and abstracts and fulltext, if available, across most of the Libraries resources: books, scholarly articles, news sources, videos, etc.

 How to build your basic search: